-- 12.1.1.
-A Stained/Dyed Note sported on sport or returned by the Bank will be paid by the Cashier. - 12.1.2.
-Up to R100 must be paid in by the cashier, immediately before banking is done. - 12.1.3.
-More than R100 up to R500, the cashier shortage account must be debited, and the total balance must be paid in end of the same month. - 12.1.4.
-Two shortages of over R100 in one month, cashier must get a verbal warning, if it happens three times, written warning must be issued and valid for Three Months. - 12.1.5.
-Shortages of over R500 up to R1000, written warning will be issued to the cashier and disciplinary actions may be taken against the cashier. - 12.1.6.
-Shortage over R1000 disciplinary actions must be taken against the cashier.
+12.1.1 Up to R100 must be paid in by the cashier, immediately before banking is done.

+- 12.1.2 More than R100 up to R500, the cashier shortage account must be debited and the total balance must be deducted from the cashier salary end of the same month. - 12.1.3 Two shortages of over R100 in one month, cashier must get a warning, if it happens three times, written warning must be issued and valid for Three Months. - 12.1.4 Shortages of over R500 up to R1000, written warning will be issued to the cashier and disciplinary actions may be taken against the cashier. - 12.1.5 Shortage over R1000 disciplinary actions must be instigated against the cashier.
 (First time offender will have an option of a final warning and repayment; second time offender will have option of final warning or dismissal)